 A visit to New Zealand is not complete without an epic road trip.
-Whether you plan to search for the best surf spots, waterfalls, mountain hikes, or complete the drive from Cape Reinga down to Bluff, road trippin’ should be #1 on your list.
+Whether you plan to search for the best surf spots, waterfalls, mountain hikes, or complete the drive from Cape Reinga down to Bluff, road-tripping should be #1 on your list.
 It is a perfect way to explore the country.
 It’s even a great way to see New Zealand with kids.
 For the best road trip, we recommend starting in Auckland and ending in Christchurch.
 Spend more time on the South Island.
 There is much more to see!

 New Zealand has some stunning coastline.
 While the water is cold, it does have some pretty good surf.
 Some of the popular surf spots are Raglan, Piha, Shipwreck Bay, Ahipara Bay, Fitzroy Beach, St Clair Beach, Kahutara, Westport and Colac Bay.
 Don’t forget to bring a wetsuit!

 Take your pick at one of the ohh so many adventure activities.
 Queenstown is a perfect base and known as the adventure capital of the world.
 Choose between bungee jumping, skydiving, kayaking, white river rafting, canyoning, cave exploring, jetboat tours, and for those craving some fresh winter snow, nothing tops heli-skiing.
 Activities are very expensive in New Zealand and can range from $100 NZD to several hundred for tours.
 Heli-skiing starts at $1,000 NZD per person.

 There are nine Great Walks in New Zealand (plus a new tenth one).
 There are the most popular walks in the country.
 They are marketed by the DOC and have world-class infrastructure.
 The huts are very pleasant to stay at.
 Because of their popularity, they can feel like a highway at times and are not good for solitude.
 If you want to do the best ones, we recommend the Tongariro Northern Circuit, the Routeburn track, the Kepler track, and the Milford Sound.
 These hikes require bookings in advance and cost between $30 and $70 NZD for a bunk.
 Check out our full guide on the Nine Great Walks of New Zealand.